aKaReZa75/AVR_ADC/README.md

 ```c
 void adc_Init(bool _initStatus);
 ```
-This function configures the ADC to use the default settings for the input channel and reference voltage.
+* This function configures the ADC to use the default settings for the input channel and reference voltage.
-It also enables the ADC and sets the appropriate prescaler for ADC clock.
+* It also enables the ADC and sets the appropriate prescaler for ADC clock.
+* @param `_initStatus`:
+   - If `_initStatus` is set to `Initialize`, the USART module will be configured and enabled.
+   - If `_initStatus` is set to `deInitialize`, the USART module will be disabled and deinitialized.

 **Example:**
 ```c
 #include "aKaReZa.h"